kimoppalfens/kimoppalfens.github.io/_posts/2017-03-24-Setting up an SCCM Labo using Powershell Direct - Part 1.md

 The unfortunate downside using netsh to configure NAT is that you can't use the routing and remote access console anymore as it complains that legacy mode is disabled.

-Unfortunately I haven't been able to figure out (yet) how to accomplish this step using native powershell commandlets.
+Unfortunately I haven't been able to figure out (yet) how to accomplish this step using native PowerShell commandlets.
 If anybody knows ..
 I'm happy to update my code ;-)

 ## Wrap up ##